habberrih/manara/docs/core/project-structure.md

 ## Testing

-- Unit tests for services, guards, and pure helpers.
+- Unit tests for services, guards, and shared utilities.
 - E2E tests for critical user flows and billing webhooks.
 - Prefer in-memory or isolated test DB with Prisma migrate in test setup.